 - (a) The Employer will base its selection of the successful applicant to fill a posted vacancy on the applicants' overall qualifications, skills, ability and relevant experience for the position.
-If the selection is to be made from two or more applicants whose qualifications, skill, ability and relevant experience are considered to be relatively equal, the Employee with the greater seniority shall be selected. - (b) Prior to an offer of employment being made, the Employer will notify the Unit 1 Chairperson in writing of the selection decision.
-This communication will include a resume screening tool for the top 10 internal applicants.
-Within 5 Working Days of notification to an unsuccessful internal applicant who attended interviews and / or testing with the hiring Supervisor, the Union may request from the Director of Employee/Labour Relations an assessment summary for that applicant.
-These materials will be provided to the Union within 5 Working Days. - (c) The Employer will notify the successful applicant.
-The name of the successful applicant will be posted on the Human Resources Services' web site within 5 Working Days of the employee's start date in the new position. - (d) Timelines for any grievances brought forward by unsuccessful applicants will start on the date that the applicant was notified by the Employer that they were not successful. - 18.07 At the conclusion of the selection process, the Employer will notify the unsuccessful applicants of the selection decision.
-Unsuccessful applicants may then request a follow-up meeting with the hiring Supervisor for the purpose of receiving feedback on their application as part of the competitive process. - 18.08 In the event that the position becomes vacant again within 6 months of the original posting date, the Employer may elect to reconsider the original internal applicants without re-posting the position and will so advise the Union. - 18.09 No Employee will be required to accept a transfer or promotion to a position outside of the Bargaining Unit without that Employee's consent.
+If the selection is to be made from two or more applicants whose qualifications, skill, ability and relevant experience are considered to be relatively equal, the Employee with the greater seniority shall be selected. - (b) The Employer will notify the Unit 1 Chairperson of the names of internal applicants, indicating those who had been selected for an interview at the time that the offer letter is provided pursuant to article 9.05. - (c) The Employer will notify the successful applicant.
+The name of the successful applicant will be posted on the Human Resources Services' web site within 5 Working Days of the

+- employee's start date in the new position. - (d) Timelines for any grievances brought forward by unsuccessful applicants will start on the date that the applicant was notified by the Employer that they were not successful. - 18.07 At the conclusion of the selection process, the Employer will notify the unsuccessful applicants of the selection decision.
+Unsuccessful applicants may then request a follow-up meeting with the hiring Supervisor for the purpose of receiving constructive and developmental feedback on their application as part of the competitive process. - 18.08 In the event that the position becomes vacant again within 6 months of the original posting date, the Employer may elect to reconsider the original applicants without re-posting the position and will so advise the Union. - 18.09 No Employee will be required to accept a transfer or promotion to a position outside of the Bargaining Unit without that Employee's consent.